 Parish Councils are the first tier of local government delivering services at a community level.
-Policy is set by democratically elected Parish Councillors and administered by Parish Council officers usually, but not exclusively, the Clerk.
+Policy is set by democratically elected Parish Councillors and administered by Parish Council officers.

 There are statutory requirements that a Parish Council are required to fulfil, but at the root of everything the Parish Council is there to represent the views and concerns of the whole community.